The Master's in History

-The UNM Department of History currently enrolls about 50 Masters students, who in pursuit of their degrees complete course work, conduct historical research, engage in public history, teach in secondary and university education, and produce historical content for scholarly and popular venues.
-For some graduate students, the History MA is one step in their path to the PhD in History (at UNM or elsewhere), while many others go on to work in museum curating, academic publishing, public history, and the private sector.
+UNM Department of History Master's degree is designed to meet the needs of a diverse student population.
+Students learn methods of historical analysis, a variety of historical interpretations, and practical applications of the field.
+The Master's program currently enrolls about 50 Master's students, who in pursuit of their degrees complete course work, conduct historical research, engage in public history, teach in secondary and university education, and produce historical content for scholarly and popular venues.
+For some graduate students, the History MA is one step in their path to the PhD in History (at UNM or elsewhere), while many others go on to work in museum curating, academic publishing, public history, and the public and private sectors.

-The Graduate Director advises Masters students about program requirements and helps each student to form a Committee on Studies, a group of faculty who provide the student with intellectual and professional guidance.
-All Masters students must take History 664: Advanced Historiography and fulfill the department’s foreign language requirement prior to taking their written comprehensive exam(s), which are usually administered in the fourth semester of full-time graduate study.
-Thesis Deadlines.
+The Graduate Director advises Master's students about program requirements and helps each student to form a Committee on Studies, a group of faculty who provide the student with intellectual and professional guidance.
+All Master's students must take History 664: Advanced Historiography and fulfill the department’s foreign language requirement prior to taking their written comprehensive exam(s), which are usually administered in the fourth semester of full-time graduate study.

-For more detailed information on the History Masters program, please consult the department’s MA Program Requirements, as well as Masters Degrees -- A Student's Snapshot, a guide to MA requirements and procedures available on the Office of Graduate Studies web page.
-Masters students who entered the program prior to Fall, 2007 will find the appropriate MA requirements here.
+For more detailed information on the History Master's program, please consult the Handbook of Graduate Studies, as well as Master's Degrees Roadmap & Guidelines, a guide to MA requirements and procedures available on the Office of Graduate Studies web page.

 For information on admission to the History Masters Program, click here.
-Prospective applicants may also contact the Graduate Director, Dr. Enrique Sanabria, or department staff for further information.
+Prospective applicants may also contact the Graduate Director, Dr. Sarah Davis-Secord, or department staff for further information.
 Students wishing to enroll for non-degree graduate coursework prior to admission for graduate study in History should consult the department's policy on Graduate Non-Degree Coursework and contact UNM's Non-Degree Student Services.